sky-uk/ruby-bootcamp/workshops/json-api-wrapper/readme.md

 We're going to walk through building a simple API wrapper for [jsontest](http://www.jsontest.com).
 JSON Test is a sample API which is useful for testing API interactions.

-There are 3 parts to this workshop:
+There are 4 parts to this workshop:

 * Writing a simple API wrapper
 * Refactoring the wrapper
-* Using meta programming to further refactor and simplify
+* Using metaprogramming to further refactor and simplify
+* Using metaprogramming without method missing

 We'll be using the following endpoints from JSON Test: